gv3Dev/Dis.Solves/README.md

 <a target="_blank" href="https://www.youtube.com/watch?v=sS7vdFOvh0c">Video of quiz automation & custom background</a>
 <br>
 <h3>Quick Message:</h3>
+It might look scary because it's getting questions wrong but that's aliright, those assignments aren't graded.
+It will guess through all of them and progress you through the courseline 👌<br><br>
 EdgyBot currently has no support for activities with the name "assignment" (only skips voice intros on those).
 Tests and quizzes now have an auto answer function using the menu and brainly auto search 🎉✔
 <hr/>
 <h3>EdgyBot is back & better than ever.
 Updates coming in daily 🎊</h3>